zubairashfaque/my-site/_posts/2020-01-23-Project-A-Network-Analysis-of-Game-of-Thrones.markdown

 ### 9. Conclusion

-We see a high correlation between these three measures for our character co-occurrence network.
+We see a high correlation between these three measures for our character `co-occurrence network`.

-So we've been looking at different ways to find the important characters in the Game of Thrones co-occurrence network.
-According to degree centrality, Eddard Stark is the most important character initially in the books.
+So we've been looking at different ways to find the important characters in the Game of Thrones `co-occurrence network`.
+According to `degree centrality`, `Eddard Stark` is the most important `character initially` in the books.
 But who is/are the most important character(s) in the fifth book according to these three measures

 {% highlight ruby %}
 =># Finding the most important character in the fifth book,